phil-opp/blog_os/posts/DRAFT-allocating-frames.md

 pub extern fn rust_main(multiboot_information_address: usize) { ... }
 ```

-Now we can use the [multiboot2-elf64] crate to query get some information about mapped kernel sections and available memory.
+Instead of writing an own Multiboot module, we use the [multiboot2-elf64] crate.
+It gives us some basic information about mapped kernel sections and available memory.
 I just wrote it for this blog post since I could not find any other Multiboot 2 crate.
-It's really ugly and incomplete, but it does its job.
+It's really ugly and incomplete, but it does its job[^fn-multiboot-crate].

 [multiboot2-elf64]: https://github.com/phil-opp/multiboot2-elf64
+[^fn-multiboot-crate]: All contributions are welcome!
+If you want to maintain it, please contact me!

 So let's add a dependency on the git repository in the `Cargo.toml`: